bdsaen/bdsaen.github.io/_posts/2024-03-13-installOpenShiftLocal.md

 crc config set cpus 6
 ```

 Update the memory from 9 GB (default) to 25 GB.
-As I plan on enabling the monitoring that requires a minumum of 14 GB I chose a much higher value.
+As I plan on enabling the monitoring that requires a minimum of 14 GB I chose a much higher value.
 To check the usage you can issue "crc status" - after installation I can see this going much higher than the default due to the components I am installing.

 ```cmd
 crc config set memory 25600
 ```

 I also used this as a chance to increase the disk size from 31 GB (default) to a much higher value.
-I chose 100 GB for no reason other than its a much larger number.
+I chose 100 GB for no reason other than it's a much larger number.

 ```cmd
 crc config set disk-size 100